3liz/py-qgis-server/README.md

   --timeout SECONDS     Set client timeout in seconds
 ```

-By default the command will run server instances with workers and use unix sockets to communicate.
+By default, the command will run server instances with workers and use unix sockets to communicate.
 This can
 be used to run the server as a single command.

 #### Running proxy and workers separately

-If the `--proxy` option the server will act as a proxy server to talk to independant qgis workers.
+If the `--proxy` option the server will act as a proxy server to talk to independent qgis workers.

 Qgis workers can be run using the command: